thomastweets/promenade/README.md

 1. Modify the HTML in `index.html`
 2. Add corresponding styles in `css/styles.css`
-3. Extend the `AudioGuide` class in `js/app.js`
+3. Extend the `AudioGuideApp` class in `js/app.js`

 ## Build & Development Scripts

-- `npm run build` — Clean, generate index, copy and minify all assets, and prepare a deployable `public/` folder.
+- `npm run build` — Bundles and prepares a deployable `public/` folder using Vite.
 - `npm run build:all` — Clean, generate artwork images and audio files, then run the full build.
 Use this when you add or update artwork content.
 - `npm run generate-artwork-images` — Generate artwork images from metadata (for development/content updates).
 - `npm run generate-audio-files` — Generate audio files for artworks (requires OpenAI API key).
-- `npm run dev` — Build and serve the app locally for development.
+- `npm run dev` — Serve the app locally for development with hot reload (Vite).
-- `npm run watch` — Watch for changes in source/content files and automatically rebuild the app (use with `npm run serve` for live development).
+- `npm run clean` — Remove the `public/` build output and reset for a fresh build.
-- `npm run browsersync` — Serve the app from the public folder with live reload on file changes (use with `npm run watch` for full live-reload development).

 > For most development, use `npm run dev`.
 When adding new artworks or updating content, use `npm run build:all` to ensure all generated assets are up to date.

-For live-rebuilds, run `npm run watch` and `npm run browsersync` in parallel.
+## Favicons & App Icons

+Favicons and app icons are included from the `assets/` folder and referenced in all HTML files:

+- `assets/icon-192.png` (192x192)
+- `assets/icon-512.png` (512x512)

+These are used for browser tabs, bookmarks, and PWA installation.